Adeeshwar-Jain/gyaan/README.md

 # gyaan
-A Question and Answer platform
+A Question and Answer platform.
 This is a QnA platform built using ruby on rails.

 Features